 An unfertilized egg WILL NEVER develop a chick even if the mother hen incubates it.
 A fertilized egg COULD develop into a chick under the right circumstances.

 Even if you have a rooster, as long as you are collecting eggs every day you will not crack open an egg to find a developing chick.
 For a fertilized egg to begin developing, it needs to be kept in the right conditions (generally around 100 degrees with 60% humidity) for several hours.

-Let’s say you have a rooster and you forget to collect eggs for three days, but they are just sitting out in a nest box with no hen sitting on them.
+Let’s say you have a rooster (meaning your eggs are likely fertile) and you forget to collect eggs for three days, but they are just sitting out in a nest box with no hen sitting on them.
 They are not going to be developing, unless for some reason your air temperature has been a steady 100 degrees day and night with moderate humidity.

-But what if you have a rooster and a hen that is trying to sit on eggs?
+But what if you have a rooster and a hen that is broody (trying to hatch eggs)?
 If you are collecting them out from under her daily, they are not going to have a chance to develop.

 Putting the eggs in the refrigerator will completely stop all development.
 So if you had a fertilized egg sitting under a hen for a week, and you collected it and put it in the fridge, all development would halt.
-It will not continue to develop, but if you crack it open, you will likely see some development.
+It will not continue to develop, but if you crack it open, you will likely see some development from the week of incubation.
 It takes 21 days of incubation for a chick to fully develop and hatch.